microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannerrecentplanreferencecollection.md

 ## Properties
-Properties of an open type can be defined by the client.
-In this case, the client should provide ID values of [plannerPlan](plannerPlan.md) resources as properties and their values must be [plannerRecentPlanReference](plannerRecentPlanReference.md) objects.
+You can define the properties of this open type.
+The property names are `id` values of [plannerPlan](plannerPlan.md) resources and their values must be [plannerRecentPlanReference](plannerRecentPlanReference.md) objects.
 To remove an item in the favorites list, set the value of the property to `null`.

 ## JSON representation